You’ve probably spent a long time holding things together.

 My approach is warm, thoughtful, and grounded in understanding the deeper patterns that shape how you experience yourself and your relationships.

-While the work can be deep, there is also space for warmth, humour, and genuine human connection along the way.
+While the work can be challenging, there is also space for warmth, laughter, and genuine human connection along the way.